 There are a variety of methods to identify endocrine disrupting chemicals.
-The Endocrine Disruption Exchange hosts an online searchable list of potential endocrine disrupting chemicals.
-As of June 2015, there were almost 1000 chemicals on that list.
+The Endocrine Disruption Exchange hosted an online searchable list of potential endocrine disrupting chemicals.
+As of October, 2018, there were over 1400 chemicals on that list.

 The U.S. Environmental Protection Agency (EPA) is supposed to be identifying endocrine disruptors using its Endocrine Disruption Screening Program, but they are way behind and have barely made a dent in screening chemicals.
 Money for this program may also be cut by the Trump administration.